 By Sandra Hutchinson

-This is the third installment on my blog about the trip I took to northern India in January, 2017.
+This is the fourth installment on my blog about the trip I took to northern India in January, 2017.
 Earlier posts focused on Delhi and visiting Agra (site of the Taj Mahal and Agra Fort).
 I also posted about the new United Airlines Polaris class for long-haul flights.
 Please see the end of this post for information on the heritage tourism agency we used to book our driver and hotels.

 The northern Indian state of Rajasthan — literally, meaning “land of kings” — is the country’s largest state by area.
 The region is a popular tourist destination, known for its palaces and forts, wildlife preserves and religious sites.
 On its western border, the Thar desert borders Pakistan.